Anadivyas08/customer_behavior_analysis/README.md

 ## Project Overview

 This project focuses on analyzing customer shopping behavior using transactional retail data containing 3,900 purchase records across multiple product categories.
-The analysis was performed using Python, PostgreSQL, and Power BI to uncover customer purchasing patterns, product preferences, subscription behavior, and revenue insights that can support strategic business decisions.
+The analysis was performed using Python, MySQL, and Power BI to uncover customer purchasing patterns, product preferences, subscription behavior, and revenue insights that can support strategic business decisions.

 ## Objectives
 Analyze customer purchase behavior and spending trends